 When the Portfolio Manager identifies a company, whose shares represent an attractive investment, they identify the accounts it would fit based upon the risk profile and other characteristics such as amount of leverage or whether it pays a dividend.
 The Portfolio Manager also looks at the current cash in prospective client accounts to determine if a sale is needed to create cash and if so doing would create a capital gain for taxable accounts.
 After that analysis, the Portfolio Manager determines the number of shares the Firm wants to buy.
 Generally speaking, all the companies Seelaus AM invests in have the liquidity such that a purchase or sale can happen without disturbing the market and promoting best execution.
-For less liquid names and issues, it sometimes requires buying the securities over a day or two.
-When that happens, Seelaus AM will split the order over those days and sometimes will execute partial positions and look to execute the other part of the trade in ensuing days.
+For less liquid names and issues, it sometimes will execute partial positions and look to execute the other part of the trade in ensuing days.
 The allocation of what Seelaus AM wants to buy or sell is determined before the order is entered and orders are bunched to get best execution and so that certain accounts do not benefit over others.